-We greet the morning sun smiling on the East Bay as we cross the Bay Bridge and move north through Napa (city) onto the Silverado Trail, which brings us into some of Napa Valley's most compelling scenery.
-We arrive mid-morning at Frog's Leap or Cakebread Cellars for our tour and tasting: their modern facility and excellent grape-to-bottle tour providing an excellent introduction to everything you wanted to learn about wine-making but were afraid to ask.
+We greet the morning sun smiling on the East Bay as we cross the Bay Bridge and move north through Napa (city) and onto the Silverado Trail, which brings us into some of Napa Valley's most compelling scenery.
+We arrive mid-morning at Frog's Leap, among the first to pioneer organic viticulture, where you taste as you move about the grounds—first in the gardens, then the solar-powered fermentation facility, then the historic red barn.
+Or you may prefer Cakebread Cellars, whose excellent grape-to-bottle tour will help you learn everything you ever wanted to know about wine-making but were afraid to ask.

 Afterglow or Regret?

 Choosing what to do with your limited time and resources is important and irreversible.
 Once back home either you live in the afterglow of a wonderful experience—reviewing your photos, remembering stunning panoramas and priceless moments.
 Or you regret that you wasted your time herded in a crowded bus, tired and frustrated in a rent-a-car or way over budget in a limo.
 Frankly, sightseeing in the San Francisco Bay Area is often expensive and while you may "save" $$ by opting for the cheaper alternative, you're sure to miss many hidden gems of the city, an unique winery, that truly memorable ocean vista.

 Make the mistake of choosing a big-bus tour and you pay the least per-person but must start the tour in a place convenient to them.
 Spend most of your time looking through a window, missing the smaller family-owned and literally off-the-beaten-path wineries that are off-limits to buses.
 Forget spontaneity as the itinerary cannot respond to your requests.
 Most big buses go to wineries where you're often in crowds and exhorted to hurry.
 You get what you pay for.